 - A gallon of gas is now above $4.
 Pedal power is free.

 - Silicon Valley enjoys 300-plus sunny days per year, ideal conditions for riding to work.

 - A five-mile commute by bike burns off half the calories of that Starbucks drink you just sipped.
 Make it a round trip, and all those calories are gone.

 - The bike path, trail and lane network in Santa Clara County has grown to hundreds of miles, making cycling to work both fun and safe.

 - And, potentially the best reason to cycle to work, if your commute is long enough, you can eat all the chocolate you want!

 Join us!
-Try riding your bike for even one day in May – try Bike to Work Day, May 9th, when “energizer stations” throughout the Bay Area will make it even more fun.
-And if you’re already an avid cyclist, consider joining other Silicon Valley cyclists on May 17th for the Cycling Charity Challenge and the Amgen Tour of California.
+Try riding your bike for even one day in May – try Bike to Work Day, May 8th, when “energizer stations” throughout the Bay Area will make it even more fun.

 Find out more by clicking the links below.
 You will find route information, tips on getting prepared, information about the Company Bike Challenge, and other details from the great folks at the Silicon Valley Bicycle Coalition.
 Tell them we sent you.
 And you don’t even have to wear spandex!